agarnitin86/agarnitin86.github.io/_posts/2021-12-25-tensorflow-vocab.markdown

 categories: python, tensorflow, nlp, gpu
 ---

-## How to extract vocabulary from tensorflow VocabularyProcessor object

-This code demonstrates how to use ColumnTransformer

 ```python
 x_text = ['This is a cat','This must be boy', 'This is a a dog']
 max_document_length = max([len(x.split(" ")) for x in x_text])